revolution-messaging/revere-apis/RevereMobile.md

 ### Object IDs

 The Revere Mobile service describes many types of objects, such as users, subscribers, lists, metadata files, and mobile flows.
-The service uses 24-digit hexadecimal string to identify objects, for example, "4e7b79780cf25110e4ee41ac".
+The service uses 24-digit hexadecimal string to identify objects, for example: `4e7b79780cf25110e4ee41ac`

 ### Authentication